Enough people have to take a Covid-19 vaccine for it to be efficient, Fauci says - KVIA

 Enough people have to take a Covid-19 vaccine for it to be efficient, Fauci says

-If not enough Americans get a Covid-19 vaccine when it becomes available, it won’t help reduce the spread of the deadly virus, the nation’s top infectious disease official said.
+If too few Americans get a Covid-19 vaccine when it becomes available, it won’t help reduce the spread of the deadly virus, the nation’s top infectious disease official said.

-In an interview with The Wall Street Journal, Dr. Anthony Fauci addressed the risks of too few people taking the vaccine.
+In an interview with The Wall Street Journal, Dr. Anthony Fauci addressed the risks if not enough people take the vaccine.

 Even a third of Americans getting vaccinated against the coronavirus won’t be enough, the director of the National Institute of Allergy and Infectious Diseases said.